boltronics/cookiecutter-python-project/README.rst

 run the ``cookiecutter`` command with a command line argument referencing this template.

-The easiest method is to reference this template via its Github URL (where 'gh' is a shortened form for Github):
+The easiest method is to reference this template via its GitHub URL (where 'gh' is a shortened form for GitHub):

 .. code-block:: console